JyothiJain/Appium-Mac-Installation/README.md

 # Appium-Mac-Installation

-All we need for appium:
+## **This is all we need for appium**

-1.Xcode with latest version(Appium uses it to run ios tests)
+# 1.Xcode with latest version(Appium uses it to run ios tests)

      Steps: 1.Open app store on your macbook(Keys:cmd+space and type app store in the search box & press enter), search for Xcode and click the Get button.
             2.Download and complete the installation

-2.Homebrew (simplifies the installation of softwares)
+# 2.Homebrew (simplifies the installation of softwares)

      Steps: 1.Open a terminal(Keys:cmd+space and type terminal in the search box & press enter) 2.Provide the command /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" and press enter.
             3.Test install by running $ brew --version.You should see something like Homebrew 1.7.4.

-3.Carthage (dependency check for appium-doctor but not really needed for Android.
+# 3.Carthage (dependency check for appium-doctor but not really needed for Android.
 Install it anyway as you may do iOS automation in the future)

      Steps: 1.Open a terminal(Keys:cmd+space and type terminal in the search box & press enter).
             2.Provide the command: brew install carthage and press enter.

-4.Java (Programming Language)
+# 4.Java (Programming Language)

     Steps: 1.Open a terminal(Keys:cmd+space and type terminal in the search box & press enter) 2.Provide the command: java -version and press enter (If the version is less than 1.8 or the command is not recognized you will have to install java by providing the command: brew install homebrew/cask-versions/java8 and press enter).

-5.Node (helps in parallelization)
+ # 5.Node (helps in parallelization)

     Steps: 1.Open a terminal(Keys:cmd+space and type terminal in the search box & press enter) 2.Provide the command: brew install node and press enter